tiburona/mbamk/README.md

 1. If you haven't already, the first step is to [install Docker](https://docs.docker.com/install/).
-If you're using Linux, you may need to also install [docker-compose](https://docs.docker.com/compose/install/).
+If you're using Linux, you may need to also install docker-compose using [this link](https://docs.docker.com/compose/install/).
+Be sure to use the link since default apt repositories may not have up to date version of docker-compose that is required to read yml version 3 files.

 2. Clone this repository:
 `git clone https://github.com/spiropan/mbam`
 (or clone via ssh)

-3. Install a local version of XNAT.
-Instructions are [here](https://wiki.xnat.org/display/XNAT17/Running+XNAT+in+a+Vagrant+Virtual+Machine).
+3. Install a local version of XNAT using [these instructions](https://wiki.xnat.org/display/XNAT17/Running+XNAT+in+a+Vagrant+Virtual+Machine).
 Use the one-line XNAT setup.
 You will know it has worked when you can navigate to 10.1.1.17 in your browser and get an XNAT login page.
-The login and password are both 'xnat', which of course you can change in your configuration if you wish.
+The login and password are both 'admin', which of course you can change in your configuration if you wish.
+   The above link also explains what you need to know to interact with and conntrol your local XNAT.
+You will also need to install the XNAT Container services plugin.
+You can find instructions [here](https://github.com/MIND-NYSPI/xnat-cs-tutorial/blob/master/tutorial_part1.md#installing-the-container-service-plugin).

 4. You'll need an XNAT project.
 Log in to your XNAT instance and go to **New -> Project**.
 Fill out the values for Project Title, Running Title, and Project ID